inappstory/web-sdk/README.md

 # Stories Widget

-This documentation is for version 2.3.5.
+This documentation is for version 2.4.0.

+## Migration guide from 2.3.5 to 2.4.x
+The signature of the StoriesList constructor has changed 2.3.5 version - constructor(mountSelector: string, appearanceManager: AppearanceManager, feedSlug?: string);
+2.4.0 version - constructor(mountSelector: string, appearanceManager: AppearanceManager, options?: {feed?: string, testKey?: string});

 ## Migration guide from 2.2.x to 2.3.x
 Changes event names for storiesList instance